APB97/MusicRenameWithMetadata/README.md

-# MusicRenameWithMetadata
+# Rename Music with Metadata
-Rename files using their metadata with this tool.
+Rename music files using their metadata with this tool.

 ## What does it do?
 It allows users to specify properties to use for renaming and directories with files they want to rename.